learn-co-curriculum/bash-navigation-nitrous/README.md

 ## `pwd` and Working Directories

-When you open a Nitrous, your Terminal is open to a location within a directory of the file system on your Nitrous.
-Whatever programs execute or work you do in your Terminal, like when you click on things in your GUI, that action happens in the context of a "Working Directory."
+When you open Nitrous, your Terminal is open to a location within a directory of the file system on your Nitrous.
+Whatever programs you execute or work you do in your Terminal, like when you click on things in your GUI, that action happens in the context of a "Working Directory."

 A "Working Directory" just means wherever on your Nitrous' hard drive you are when you execute a program by running a command in your Terminal like `learn hello`.
 You did that from somewhere.
 We call that somewhere, wherever you currently are, a "Working Directory".